kumarrahul33/fall_blocks/README.md

 # fall_blocks
 this is for the DevCom IITB competition
-You have given 10 moves to destroy objects,you have to use it wisely so that after 10th move when the pyramid collapses you get maximum points
+You have been given 10 moves to destroy blocks,you have to use it wisely so that after 10th move when the pyramid collapses you get maximum points

 2 Point is counted when two blocks collides with a certain velocity and annihilate each other